Buy-A-Tree ~ all year long!

-This is the fourth year of the Buy-A-Tree program, which is part of a long-term project to improve the forest around the Interpretive Building.
-Over the last three years, we have planted nearly 200 small trees and shrubs near the building, mulched them to prevent water loss, and caged them against deer damage.
+This is the fifth year of the Buy-A-Tree program, which is part of a long-term project to improve the forest around the Interpretive Building.
+Over the last three years, we have planted nearly 250 small trees and shrubs near the building, mulched them to prevent water loss, and caged them against deer damage.
 Garden clubs, Boy Scouts, foundations, and many individuals have pitched in and we are slowly, but surely, creating our forest.
 It will take a few years of growth before we can remove the cages from around the plants, and even longer before we can sit in the shade of these trees, but in time the building will be surrounded by a wonderful mixture of native woody plants.
 These plants will in turn attract a great variety of native insects, birds, mammals and other animals.
 They will also provide a colorful fall display of red, orange, and yellow around the building.

 In conjunction with this project, we are also removing any non-native species in the planting area, and from other areas around the nature center.
 Combating invasive species continues to be a big part of our stewardship efforts, and we have really stepped up our efforts in recent years.
 We cannot expect our native plantings to do well if they are surrounded by aggressive, non-native plants.
 Invasive plant species which will be worked on this year are: garlic mustard, dame’s rocket, autumn olive, honeysuckle, multiflora rose, Oriental bittersweet, purple loosestrife, glossy buckthorn, common reed grass, Japanese barberry, and celandine.
 We have our work cut out for us, but it is well worth the effort.